TUTvision/Online-Panoptic-3D/docs/parameters.md

 Voxblox's parameters function as explained in their documentation, and can be given as an input to our reconstruction node:
 [https://voxblox.readthedocs.io/en/latest/pages/The-Voxblox-Node.html](https://voxblox.readthedocs.io/en/latest/pages/The-Voxblox-Node.html)

+Published topics are the same as in voxblox.

+### subscribed topics
+- pointcloud: similar to Voxblox, but in our format (see [data.md](https://github.com/TUTvision/Online-Panoptic-3D/blob/main/docs/data.md))

 ### Tracker parameters
 - tracker_type